Fully qualify a support ticket for faster processing

-To fully qualify a ticket so support can quickly process and understand the issue, it’s necessary to gather certain information.
+What kind of information is required to fully qualify a ticket so that support can quickly process and understand the issue?

 Information to provide in the ticket

-Check and install the tool package to help on collecting information, you can find it here on tool.
+Check and install the tool package for help on collecting information.
+You can find it here.

 Collect system information (manual method for onprem customers)